This post may contain affiliate links. Please read our privacy policy for additional information.

 Make sure you make your very own Cream Cheese Pastry for this recipe.
-Or why not try to make these delicious Butter Tarts instead?
+Why not add to the tart selection and make some Strawberry Tarts?
+Or whip up a batch of these classic Canadian Butter Tarts.

 How To Make Lemon Tarts